DivLoic/Silva/README.md

 ##### Java trick & tips modules

 This project is a place for me to groop a few projects & code examples in Java :coffee:.
-Game, Webapp or even utilities functions like HIVE UDF *(User-defined function)*.
+Game, Webapp or even utility functions like HIVE UDF *(User-defined function)*.
 You will find a similar project using the programming laguage Python: [Argol](https://github.com/DivLoic/Argol)

 #### Tools: